by Jon Michail

-Branding can be very beneficial to a project manager’s career by exposing both themselves to new experiences, and exposing them to others — to be seen, and to be known.
+According to this Rindle’s guide, branding can be very beneficial to a project manager’s career by exposing both themselves to new experiences, and exposing them to others — to be seen, and to be known.
 This is what branding is about: the personal marketing that makes others aware of who you are, and allows them to become intrigued.

 Speaking to Dave Wright, President of PMI (QLD), debunked my initial impressions when he said.

 “You only get one chance to win the confidence of your project stakeholders.
 Dress smart, speak confidently and know your material.

 Before you speak in a meeting, your project stakeholders will already have an impression of you.
 Make sure your body language and your outward outlook are positive and warm to your audience”.

 The practise directly leads to those roles every project manager pines over, so it’s a mystery to the proponents of the practice as to why there aren’t more engaging in such a favourable practice.